Skip to main content

 music2 negative mentions

-• Developers are responsive and actively working on hotfixes and improvements.
+• Developers are responsive and actively working on bug fixes and updates.

 • story

-• “In the end, this game is highly recommended for those who want to go through some interesting story with a cup of tea doing some choices that matter and affect the final outcome.”
+• “In the end, this game is highly recommended for those who want to go through some interesting story with a cup of tea, making choices that matter and affect the final outcome.”

 • “The devs and writers did a quality job integrating many currently relevant sci-fi concepts into the plot and worldbuilding while providing a pretty nuanced conflict between opposing political factions that all have their upsides and downsides, which makes many of the decisions concerning resolving conflicts and allocating your two resource currencies genuinely challenging to puzzle through.”